 For NR FR2-2, two codeword transmission is supported, subject to UE capability.

 RRC parameter configures that two codeword transmission is enabled or disabled.

-FFS whether/how to handle DCI size overhead for a DCI that can scheduling multiple PDSCHs when two codeword transmission is enabled
+FFS details on signaling of MCS/NDI/RV for the second TB in a DCI that can schedule multiple PDSCHs when two codeword transmission is enabled

+[FFS whether unified or separate parameter to enable/disable 2-TB for single and for multiple PDSCH scheduling]

 Companies are encouraged to provide views on Proposal #6d.